2022 Dates Coming Soon

-Price Includes: Domestic flight from Guilin to Hong Kong; Hotel in Hong Kong for three nights; all breakfasts, 1 lunch; Private air-conditioned vehicle for airport transfers and local transportation; Private English-speaking tour guide; Admissions to the sightseeing spots listed in the itinerary; Government taxes and fees.
+Price Includes: A Domestic flight from Shanghai to Hong Kong; Hotel in Hong Kong for three nights; all breakfasts, 1 lunch; a Private air-conditioned vehicle for airport transfers and local transportation; Private English-speaking tour guide; Admissions to the sightseeing spots listed in the itinerary; Government taxes and fees.

 Traveling in China requires some stamina for walking on uneven surfaces and occasionally up and down hills, especially in towns along the Yangtze.
 Be prepared for the unexpected, as travel in China is always unpredictable.